A New Approach

 LODGING, & MEALS:

-The Bray's campus does NOT have onsite housing or meals available.
+The Bray's campus does NOT have onsite housing, camping, or meals available.

 There is a kitchenette within the education building which participants are welcome to use during their stay.
 This includes a: fridge, freezer, microwave, stovetop, oven, drip coffee maker, electric tea kettle, French press, pour over, sink, basic dishes, basic cook ware, and dishwasher.
 Rule of the kitchen = if you use it, you clean it.